Enjoy Laticrete Heated Floors Under Easiklip Floors

 4. Strata Heat™ Smart Wi-Fi Thermostat

-This thermostat uses a simple smartphone app.
-Homeowners can optimize comfort, reduce utility costs and view energy use statistics from anywhere.
+This strata_heat wi fi thermostat uses a simple smartphone app.
+Homeowners can provide luxury and comfort of floor heating, reduce utility costs and view energy use statistics from anywhere.

 - Uses GPS location services to learn heating routines and applies the most efficient settings to reduce energy usage by up to 25%.